Orange County Indecent Exposure

 Pursuant to California Penal Code §314, it is a misdemeanor to willfully, and lewdly expose their privates, or any portion of their privates, in any public place where there are people present who may be offended or annoyed by that conduct.
 In other words, in California, it is a misdemeanor to expose your private parts to someone else for the purpose of self-gratification, or to annoy another person.
-A widely covered example of this is when gentlemen exposed himself, and began masturbating in San Diego.

 - A woman, in an effort to sexually arouse her boyfriend, exposes her breasts in a crowded restaurant during restaurant week.

 - A man in a trench coat walking around a park, and exposing his genitals to women as they jogged by.